Luis de la Cerda: Siege of Gibraltar

 Luis had his first military experience when he served Alfonso XI in the Fourth siege of Gibraltar in 1333 against the Moors.

 In service of the French

 Most historians argue that Luis returned to France to mainly improve his fortunes.
 As a cousin of the French King, he entered the French court.

 King Philip VI of France invested Luis de la Cerda as Count of Clermont and the first Count of Talmont in 1338/39.
-The King set up these estates in a area of France immediately bordering the English possessions of the Guyenne in the south west and in the north east, and was particularly exposed.
+The King set up these estates in an area of France immediately bordering the English possessions of the Guyenne in the south west and in the north east, and was particularly exposed.

 Hundred Years War

 First Theatre of War

 Accounts show that in 1339 the French Army was garrisoned at his castle of Talmont, to defend Lille He was titled “Sovereign captain” at that stage.

 In 1340, Luis received a testimony of royal confidence when he was called on March 13 to fill the post of admiral left vacant by Hue Quiéret, fatally wounded in a naval battle.
 During the truce that followed, Luis worked to rebuild the navy, with new ships being built and fitted out ships available in all ports of France, while also recruiting crews from maritime populations of the Basque provinces.